aksnzhy/xlearn_doc/all_api/index.rst

   --no-norm            :  Disable instance-wise normalization.
 By default, xLearn will use instance-wise
                           normalization in both training and prediction processes.

+  --no-bin             :  Do not generate bin file for training and test data file.

   --quiet              :  Don't print any evaluation information during the training and just train the
                           model quietly.
 It can accelerate the training process.